ory/hydra/README.md

 --https-tls-cert-path string   Path to the certificate file for HTTP/2 over TLS (https).
 You can set HTTPS_TLS_KEY_PATH or HTTPS_TLS_KEY instead.
 --https-tls-key-path string    Path to the key file for HTTP/2 over TLS (https).
 You can set HTTPS_TLS_KEY_PATH or HTTPS_TLS_KEY instead.
 ```

+### I want to disable HTTPS for testing

+You can do so by running `hydra host --force-dangerous-http`.

 ## Hall of Fame